YurunLu/CGMformer/README.md

 ## Data processing

-Different CGM data have different attributes, we recommend to refer to the `processing_811_data.ipynb` to process your data, where the blood sugar data are labeled with the key "input_ids".
+Different CGM data have different attributes, we recommend to refer to the `processing_811_data.ipynb` to process your data, where the continuous glucose data are labeled with the key "input_ids".

 In `build_vocab.ipynb`, we generate a vocab from 39-301 and containing `<MASK>`, `<PAD>`, `<CLS>` token.